vyskocilm/qrget/README.md

-**Warning:** `qrcode` is in development mode, not yet user friendly, not working elsewhere than on Linux (rely on `sysfs`), can't handle command line argument and do not have GUI.
+**Warning:** `qrcode` is in development mode, not yet user friendly, not working elsewhere than on Linux (rely on `sysfs`), can't handle command line argument.
 Please be patient or send pull requests (it is BSD licensed)

 ## How it works